Unique Classification

 User Data

-User data can not be uploaded to the Platform via CSV at the current time.
+User data may be uploaded to the platform via CSV in the following format for customisable intervals (assay or geology logs):

 Data Output